SAP-archive/partner-eng-conciletime/README.md

 ## How to obtain support

 This project is provided "as-is" with no expectation for major changes or support.
 However, you may attempt to contact the repo owner with questions.

+## Contributing

+Contributions are currently not being accepted since the project is provided on an "as-is" basis.

 ## To-Do (upcoming changes)